skip to Main Content

 MÅLBAR data

 The Målbar tool calculates the total climate footprint emitted from the product.
-This is calculated according to the EU Product Environmental Footprint (EU PEF) rules.
+We calculate according to the EU Product Environmental Footprint (EU PEF) rules.

 The results from our tool represent a conservative estimate, and the accuracy depends on the amount of production data that the user has access to and has inserted.